arolle/basex-docu/README.md

 TODO
 ----

-- hq images
+- syntax highlighting
+- incremental updating (i.e. only load changed articles on second run)
 - make step 10 work for Windows
 	- how to mount webdav on cli on win?
 - abstract step 5 and 10 in xq; not using BaseX proc module
-- fix those `xq/links-to-nowhere.xq` (9 left)
+- fix those `xq/links-to-nowhere.xq` (4 left)
-	- Math Module: link "#math-uuid" to be removed from wiki points nowhere
-- add some colours
+- add some colour
 - break longlonglong lines
 - break br-tags -- deleted at present
 - table widths -- cells have same width at present as colwidth is deleted in 9